Skip to main content

 How SBS can help

-As a partner, we can take responsibility and manage all or as many aspects of the customer journey as required, providing an end-to-end retrofit solution.
-This can include customer acquisition, retrofit advice, energy surveys (assessments), direct installation of measures, and customer/Local Authority/Warm Homes: Local Grant administration and reporting.
+As a partner, we can take responsibility for as many aspects of the customer journey as required, providing an end-to-end retrofit solution.
+This can include customer acquisition, retrofit advice, energy surveys (assessments), the direct installation of measures, and grant administration and reporting.

-Our services include providing energy efficiency advice through our experienced and qualified retrofit specialists (to Level 3 Retrofit Advice Standards as a minimum).
-Our wider private sector team are qualified retrofit professionals, and include assessors, advisors, coordinators, and designers to provide energy efficiency and home improvement plans tailored to property, household and Local Grant criteria.
+Our services include providing energy efficiency advice through our experienced retrofit specialists, who are qualified to Level 3 Retrofit Advice Standards as a minimum.
+Our wider private sector team is composed of similarly qualified retrofit professionals: assessors, advisors, coordinators, and designers.
+Together, we can provide energy efficiency and home improvement plans that are carefully tailored to meet property, household and Local Grant criteria.

 Find Out More